-The mission of the Danbury Police Department is to provide an environment for the people of Danbury that is free from the fear of crime, where people can enjoy a high quality of life, and the entire community can prosper.
-The Police Department executes its mission from our state-of-the-art 75,000 square foot headquarters at 375 Main Street in downtown Danbury.
-We have an authorized strength of 154 sworn officers with additional civilian support personnel assigned to various divisions within the agency.
+The mission of the Danbury Police Department is to provide an environment that is free from the fear of crime, where people can enjoy a high quality of life, and the entire Danbury community can prosper.
+Danbury Police Headquarters is located at 375 Main Street in the city’s downtown.
+The Chief serves as the head of the agency with one Deputy Chief serving as second in command.
+The department has four main divisions.
+Three Captains head the Patrol, Investigations, and Professional Standards Divisions, respectively while a civilian manager heads the Administrative Services Division.
+The department’s authorized strength of 154 sworn officers is supplemented by civilian personnel assigned to various divisions.
+A private company operates the communications center, front window reception, and 311 information line at police headquarters.

 Important Phone Numbers